|June 25, 2015|

 The PDA defines discrimination because of sex to include discrimination because of or on the basis of pregnancy.
 As with other claims of discrimination under Title VII, an employer will be found to have discriminated on the basis of pregnancy if an employee's pregnancy, childbirth, or related medical condition was all or part of the motivation for an employment decision.
 Intentional discrimination under the PDA can be proven using any of the types of evidence used in other sex discrimination cases.
 Discriminatory motive may be established directly, or it can be inferred from the surrounding facts and circumstances.

 The PDA further provides that discrimination on the basis of pregnancy includes failure to treat women affected by pregnancy "the same for all employment related purposes . . . as other persons not so affected but similar in their ability or inability to work."
-A violation under this provision will be established where all of the evidence, viewed as a whole, establishes that an employer has treated a pregnant worker differently than a non-pregnant worker similar in his/her ability or inability to work.
+Employer policies that do not facially discriminate on the basis of pregnancy may nonetheless violate this provision of the PDA where they impose significant burdens on pregnant employees that cannot be supported by a sufficiently strong justification.

 As with any other charge, investigators faced with a charge alleging disparate treatment based on pregnancy, childbirth, or a related medical condition should examine the totality of evidence to determine whether there is reasonable cause to believe the particular challenged action was unlawfully discriminatory.
 All evidence should be examined in context, and the presence or absence of any particular kind of evidence is not dispositive.